 COUSINS, James Henry Sproull.
 Belfast 22.7.1873 — Madanapullee 20.2.1956.
 Irish author (poet and dramatist), critic and teacher.
-Born in a family of Huguenot origin.
-Worked as a clerk, in 1897 moved to Dublin, where he befriended with Joyce, Russell and Yeats.
-A Theosophist from 1908, he moved in 1915 to Madras and spent the rest of his life in India, becoming familiar with Aurobindo, R. Tagore, Rukmini Devi and Gandhi.
-In late years converted to Hinduism.
-Married with Margaret Elizabeth Gillespie (1878–1954), a suffragist and educationalist.
+Born in a family of Huguenot origin, his father was a merchant, James C. and Susan Davis.
+Worked as a clerk, in 1897 moved to Dublin, where he befriended with Joyce, Russell and Yeats, living as playwright and high school teacher (of geography).
+A Theosophist from 1908, he moved in 1915 to Madras and spent the rest of his life in India and worked as journalist and lecturer, becoming familiar with Aurobindo, R. Tagore, Rukmini Devi and Gandhi.
+In late years formally converted to Hinduism.
+Married 1903 with Margaret Elizabeth Gillespie (1878–1954), a suffragist and educationalist.

 Publications: wrote much, also under noms-de-plume Mac Oisín and Jayaram.